 The goal of clinical assessment for breast cancer risk is to stratify women into average and above average risk groups to determine candidates for risk reduction therapy.
-Current U.S. clinical recommendations indicate at least a 1.67 percent or 3 percent 5-year risk of breast cancer threshold as determined by the modified Gail model.
-Seventeen models incorporating risk factors for breast cancer to predict a woman's risk for developing breast cancer have been evaluated for use in clinical settings.
+Current U.S. clinical recommendations indicate a threshold of at least 1.67 percent or 3 percent 5-year risk of breast cancer as determined by the modified Gail model.
+Eighteen models incorporating risk factors for breast cancer to predict a woman's risk have been evaluated for use in clinical settings.
 Risk models demonstrate good calibration, with the expected number of breast cancer cases in a study population closely matching the number of breast cancer cases observed.
 However, most models have low discriminatory accuracy in predicting the probability of breast cancer in an individual with c-statistics generally ranging from 0.55 to 0.65, performing only slightly better than age alone as a risk predictor.

-A total of 24 studies reporting results of evaluations of 17 risk models met inclusion criteria (Table 1).
-28-51 Of these, 14 were rated good-quality because they met quality criteria, adequately described methods, used appropriate reference standards, and included large sample sizes (Appendix B1).
-28,31,34-39,41,43-47 Nine studies were rated fair-quality because they inadequately met some of the criteria or methods were not well-described.
-29,30,32,33,40,42,48-50 One study rated poor-quality was excluded from the results.
+A total of 25 studies reporting results of evaluations of 18 risk models met inclusion criteria (Table 1).28-52 Of these, 14 were rated good-quality because they met quality criteria, adequately described methods, used appropriate reference standards, and included large sample sizes (Appendix B1).28,31,34-39,41,44-48 Ten studies were rated fair-quality because they inadequately met some of the criteria or methods were not well-described.29,30,32,33,40,42,43,49-51 One study rated poor-quality was excluded from the results.

-Three new studies enhanced existing models with new data by adding breast density to the Gail and Tyrer-Cuzick models; modifying the Gail model for Asian Americans; and adding benign breast disease to the Breast Cancer Surveillance Consortium (BCSC) model.
+Three new studies enhanced existing models by adding breast density to the Gail and Tyrer-Cuzick models; modifying the Gail model for Asian Americans; and adding benign breast disease to the Breast Cancer Surveillance Consortium (BCSC) model.
+A fourth new study developed models to predict ER+ and ER- breast cancer specifically.